 Pursuant to the terms of the Zai License Agreement, we received an upfront cash payment of \$20.0 million and became eligible to receive up to \$185.0 million in potential development and commercial milestone payments, consisting of up to \$50.0 million of development milestones and up to \$135.0 million of commercial milestones.
-In addition, during the term of the Zai License Agreement, Zai will be obligated to pay us tiered percentage royalties ranging from low to high teens on potential annual net sales of QINLOCK, including certain follow-on compounds (the Licensed Products), if approved, in the Greater China region (the Territory), subject to adjustments in specified circumstances.
+In addition, during the term of the Zai License Agreement, Zai will be obligated to pay us tiered percentage royalties ranging from low to high teens on potential annual net sales of QINLOCK, including certain follow-on compounds (the Licensed Products), in Greater China, subject to adjustments in specified circumstances.
+Additionally, certain costs we incur associated with the Zai License Agreement are reimbursed by Zai.